maphew/zadam-trilium-wiki/FAQ.md

 > SqliteError: database disk image is malformed

 The only supported way to sync Trilium's data across the network is to use a [[sync/web server|Synchronization]].

+# Why database instead of flat files?

+Trilium stores notes in a [[document]] which is an SQLite database.
+People often ask why doesn't Trilium rather use flat files for note storage - it's fair question since flat files are easily interoperable, work with SCM/git etc.

+Short answer is that file systems are simply not powerful enough for what we want to achieve with Trilium.
+Using filesystem would mean less features with probably more problems.

+More detailed answer:

+* [[clones|cloning notes]] are what you might call "hard directory link" in filesystem lingo, but this concept is not implemented in any filesystem
+* filesystems make a distinction between directory and file while there's intentionally no such difference in Trilium
+* files are stored in no particular order and user can't change this
+* Trilium allows storing note [[attributes]] which could be represented in extended user attributes but their support differs greatly among different filesystems / operating systems
+* Trilium makes links / relations between different notes which can be quickly retrieved / navigated (e.g. for [[link map]]).
+There's no such support in file systems which means these would have to be stored in some kind of side car files (mini-databases).
+* Filesystems are generally not transactional.
+While this is not completely required for a note taking application, having transactions make it way easier to keep notes and their metadata in predictable and consistent state.